jwharm/cairo-java-bindings/README.md

 ```
 dependencies {
-  implementation 'io.github.jwharm.cairobindings:cairo:1.18.2'
+  implementation 'io.github.jwharm.cairobindings:cairo:1.18.3'
 }
 ```

 Furthermore, you obviously need to have the cairo library version 1.18 installed on your system, or else the Java bindings have nothing to bind to.
-You also need to install JDK 21 (not JDK 20 or earlier, nor JDK 22 or later, because the Panama FFI is slightly different between JDK versions).
+You also need to use JDK 22 or newer.

 Now, you can start developing with cairo in Java.
 Have fun!
 This is a simple example to get started, ported from [the first sample on this page](https://www.cairographics.org/samples/):